 - CERN Approval Process - Submitted LOI to LHCC in July 2018.
-This was received favorably and we were invited to submit a Technical Proposal. - Submitted Technical Proposal in November, this was also received favorably, LHCC recommended approval to the CERN Research Board. - The remaining work is to finalize integration of FASER into the LS2 schedule.
-Assuming no problems, Research Board will consider FASER for full approval in March 2019.
-Magnet construction set to begin in January 2019. - Funding - Cost be borne by CERN is ~\$300 kCHF.
-Additional cost of FASER is expected to be supported by 2 private foundations through grants for ~\$2M, sufficient for FASER construction and some operations costs.
+This was received favorably and we were invited to submit a Technical Proposal. - Submitted Technical Proposal in November, this was also received favorably, LHCC recommended approval to the CERN Research Board. - The Research Board asked us to obtain approval from LMC and LS2C.
+We have now done this.
+We therefore anticipate that the Research Board will fully approve FASER on 5 March 2019. - Funding - FASER's construction and some research costs are fully supported by the Heising-Simons and Simons Foundations through grants for ~\$2M.
+Cost to be borne by CERN is ~\$300 kCHF.